IRS Collections Process: What to Expect & How to Stop

-The IRS can seize your tax refund check and apply it to your tax debt.
-The IRS can also seize your state tax refund when you owe federal tax debt.
+The IRS can seize your tax refund check and apply it to your taxes owed.
+The IRS can also seize your state tax refund when you owe federal taxes owed.

-The IRS has the power to certify your tax debt to the State Department if it is considered seriously delinquent.
+The IRS has the power to certify your taxes owed to the State Department if it is considered seriously delinquent.
 This generally requires that you owe at least $53,000 (as of 2020, adjusted annually for inflation) and that the IRS has already attempted to take certain enforced collection actions.

-Once your tax debt is certified, the State Department can revoke your passport or deny your passport renewal application.
+Once your taxes owed is certified, the State Department can revoke your passport or deny your passport renewal application.

 Other Collection Actions

 The IRS can also take many other enforced collection actions, such as:

 - Levying the funds in your retirement account

 - Seizing your house, car, or other property